 Both are in a cute area with lots of restaurant options, and despite being just a few stops from Alexanderplatz, it doesn’t feel too touristy here.

-For a splurge, the Radisson Blu is an excellent choice, and it’s right in the middle of the major attractions like the Berlin Cathedral and Museum Island.
-This hotel even has an impressive 25 meter (82 ft) tall aquarium in the lobby.
+For a splurge, the Hotel de Rome is an excellent choice, and it’s right near many major attractions like the Berlin Cathedral and Museum Island.

 Where to stay in Berlin: Mitte